 - Perform instructions in Step 1 and Step 2.

-- Once the results for the Cranking Test are displayed, press Enter.
+- Once the results of the Cranking Test are displayed, press Enter.

 - Rev up the engine as instructed.